-Let people know what’s coming, but don’t over promise.
+Let people know what’s coming, but don’t over-promise.
 Airbnb hosted a website with a countdown clock until the launch went live with a message saying ‘tune in here to see what’s brand new’.
 Airbnb’s launch was masterfully handled, but as we all know, not every rebrand goes so well.
 Check out our latest article on Brand gaffes- Three lessons for marketers from brands that went badly off-message.

 Deliver a compelling story with room for customer contribution

-Airbnb has loudly and proudly communicated their story across all their channels and platforms.
-They’ve allowed people to really engage with the brand through the creation of an online profile and their create Airbnb site that allows you to customise your own Bélo.
+Airbnb has loudly and proudly communicated their story across all its channels and platforms.
+They’ve allowed people to really engage with the brand through the creation of an online profile and their Create Airbnb site that allows you to customise your own Bélo.
 Research has proven that a brand community has a positive influence on brand awareness and brand equity and by creating your own Bélo you join the Airbnb brand community and become part of the brand on a deeper level.

 Make a Real Change

 The launch of the new brand was held off until it was finished across all sites, platforms and most importantly, that the customer experience was improved.
 We often see businesses getting so excited about showing their new logo to the world that they reveal too little too soon, undermining the impact of the rebrand.
 It’s nowhere near as effective as holding off until the entire rebranding process is finished.